 Queens Plate – with artichokes, salsa, olives on toasted bread – my favorite

-Meatballs – this is usually my favorite Tapa to munch on at Spanish restaurants, so I wasn’t able to resist here.
+This is usually my favorite Tapa to munch on at Spanish restaurants, so I wasn’t able to resist here.

-Cheese dip – my son loves melted cheese with breadsticks at home.
+My son loves melted cheese with breadsticks at home.
 I think getting this tasty dish was a big mistake since it is a billion times better than I will ever make it.
 So I had a big warning for my son, that mama can’t make it like them since we don’t have the right ingredients in Guatemala

-Games for kids – back in the 18th Century kids had to be entertained like today’s kids.
+Back in the 18th Century kids had to be entertained like today’s kids.
 With no ipads and tablets, my oldest son played a historic came getting the ring on the hook the whole time we were there.
 What fun.